QuantGen/quantgen.github.io/_team/Mingyue Tan.md

 picture: IMAGE_PATH
 email: tanmingy@msu.edu
-year: YEAR (if member_type is one of past or visitor) Areas of Interest: the protein analysis, especially apply the statistical methods into them.
+year: YEAR (if member_type is one of past or visitor) Areas of Interest: protein analysis, especially applying statistical methods to them.
 ---